Conditions Anterior knee pain (patellofemoral pain syndrome)

 How is anterior knee pain treated?

 Rest is recommended in cases of acute knee pain.
-Athletes should train less or take a complete break to allow the knee to recover.
-Acute pain can be treated with analgesic and anti-inflammatory gels or creams.
-These have fewer side effects than painkillers in tablet form, making them a good alternative.
+Athletes should train less for a while or take a complete break to allow the knee to recover.
+Acute pain can be treated with analgesic and anti-inflammatory gels or creams containing the active ingredients ibuprofen or diclofenac.
+These have fewer side effects than painkillers in tablet form, making them a good alternative to tablets with the same active ingredients.

-In the long term, it can help to strengthen the thigh and hip muscles as this relieves the strain on the knee joint.
-People who regularly do appropriate exercises can often alleviate their knee pain and improve their joint function.
+In the long term, it can help to specifically strengthen the leg and hip muscles as this relieves the strain on the knee joint.
+People who regularly do appropriate exercises can often at least temporarily alleviate their knee pain and improve their joint function.

-People whose feet severely roll inwards (overpronate) when walking may benefit from insoles.
-This can sometimes temporarily improve the pain.
+People with knee pain can also potentially try orthopedic insoles – especially if their feet roll inward excessively when walking (overpronation).
+This can sometimes temporarily improve the pain at least.
+Such insoles can be used in addition to strengthening exercises.
 However, there are few indicative studies on the effectiveness of insoles.

 What is the best way to deal with the pain?